haskell/haddock/doc/invoking.rst

     -  The string ``%%`` is replaced by ``%``.

-    For example, if your sources are online under some directory, you would say ``haddock --source-base=url/ --source-module=url/%F``

     If you have html versions of your sources online with anchors for each type and function name, you would say ``haddock --source-base=url/ --source-module=url/%M.html --source-entity=url/%M.html#%N``